score-spec/score-k8s/README.md

 Kubernetes is a complex environment to provide defaults for since there are so many different ways to configure it and so many different ways to deploy the same resource.
 For example, should a Database be provisioned using a Helm chart, a set of manifests, an operator CRD, a cloud-specific operator CRD?
 These are not questions that have easy default answers and so we encourage users to build and share a set of custom provisioners depending on the cluster they aim to deploy to.

+### Why does the default provisioners file have a `zz-` prefix?

+The provisioner files are loaded in lexicographic order, the `zz` prefix helps to ensure that the defaults are loaded last and that any custom provisioners have precedence.

 ### Does score-k8s generate a Deployment or StatefulSet?

 `score-k8s` generates a Deployment by default or when the `k8s.score.dev/kind` workload metadata annotation is set to `Deployment`.
 If the annotation is set to `StatefulSet` it will generate a set and allow the use of claim templates as outputs from volume resources.